suse-edge/suse-edge.github.io/docs/product/atip/management-cluster.md

 SUSE ATIP is a platform designed for hosting modern, cloud native, Telco applications at scale from core to edge.

 This page explains how to install and configure the management cluster.
+Rancher is a complete software stack for teams adopting containers.
+It addresses the operational and security challenges of managing multiple Kubernetes clusters across any infrastructure, while providing DevOps teams with integrated tools for running containerized workloads.
-The management cluster is the cluster that will be used to manage the edge clusters.
+In our particular case, the Rancher management cluster will be the tool that will be used to manage the edge cluster lifecycle.
-The server used for the management cluster should be installed on VMs or bare metal.
-The management cluster can be installed on a single node, but it is recommended to have at least 3 nodes for HA.
+The server used for the management cluster can be installed on VMs or bare metal.
+The management cluster can be installed on a single node, but it is recommended to have at least 3 nodes/VMs for HA.

+> For more information about Rancher, please check: https://rancher.com/why-rancher

 ## Requirements
-- A minimum of 1GB of RAM per node available to be used by the management cluster
+- A minimum of 1GB of RAM per node available to be used by the Rancher management cluster
-- Accurate time synchronization between all nodes in the cluster
+- Accurate time synchronization (`ntp` or `chronyd`) between all nodes in the cluster.
-- A minimum of 2 vCPUs per node available to be used by the management cluster
+- A minimum of 2 vCPUs per node available to be used by the Rancher management cluster
-- A minimum of 12GB of disk space (recomended 20GB of disk) per node available to be used by the management cluster
+- A minimum of 12GB of disk space (recomended 20GB of disk) per node available to be used by the Rancher management cluster

+> For more information about time synchronization, please check: https://documentation.suse.com/sles/15-SP4/html/SLES-all/cha-ntp.html

 ##  OS Install

 This section covers the installation of the OS on the management cluster nodes.
 The OS used for the management cluster installation is `SLE Micro 5.4` that can be downloaded from [here](https://www.suse.com/download/sle-micro/).
 Using SUSE Linux Enterprise Micro, you can build and scale differentiating edge systems across a wide range of industries including aerospace, telecom, automotive, defense, healthcare, hospitality, and manufacturing.
-SUSE Linux Enterprise Micro 5.4 is available on the AMD64 and Intel* 64 (x86_64), Arm* 64 and IBM* z System or LinuxONE (s390x) hardware architectures.
+SUSE Linux Enterprise Micro 5.4 is available on the AMD64 and Intel 64 (x86_64), Arm 64 and IBM z System or LinuxONE (s390x) hardware architectures.

 SUSE Linux Enterprise Micro provides `self-install ISO images` that enable you to deploy SLE Micro to your machine easily (either a virtual machine or a bare metal) and configure the system on the first boot.
 For this installation we will use the self-install ISO: `SLE-Micro.x86_64-5.4.0-Default-SelfInstall-GM.install.iso`